EXCLUSIVE-Dyson dumps Malaysian supplier ATA over labour concerns | Business

 Shares in ATA, which makes parts for Dyson's vacuum cleaners and air purifiers, tumbled 30% to their lowest since April 2020 after the Reuters report.
 According to ATA, Dyson accounts for almost 80% of its revenue.
 The termination is also a significant blow for Malaysia, a major electronics manufacturing hub that has faced scrutiny this year over claims migrant workers are being subjected to abusive working and living conditions.

 Dyson, privately owned by British billionaire James Dyson, said it received the results of an audit of working conditions at ATA in early October.
-It said it had learned in September about allegations from a whistleblower at an ATA factory and had commissioned a law firm to investigate those claims.
+It said it had also learned in September about allegations from a whistleblower about "unacceptable actions" by ATA staff and had commissioned a law firm to investigate those claims.
 "Despite intense engagement over the past six weeks, we have not seen sufficient progress and have already removed some production lines," Singapore-headquartered Dyson said in response to questions from Reuters.

 Foreigners form a significant part of Malaysia's workforce.
 Most migrant workers in Malaysia come from Bangladesh and Nepal and are employed in factories, plantations, and construction sites.
 Over half of ATA's 8,032 employees are foreigners, according to the firm's latest annual report.